W4ff1e/onvif-media-transcoder/README.md

 ### Authentication

+> ⚠️ **Warning**: The authentication implementation in this project is custom-built
+> and has not undergone extensive security review or battle testing.
+> Use with caution—**it is strongly recommended to restrict access at the network level**
+> and not expose the service directly to untrusted networks or the public internet.

 - **Supported Methods**: HTTP Basic Authentication, HTTP Digest Authentication, WS-Security (PasswordDigest/PasswordText)
 - **Default Credentials**: `admin` / `onvif-rust`
 - **Security**: Device discovery endpoints allow unauthenticated access for ONVIF compliance